diningyo/dirv/README.md

 # dirv

-This is My first trial project for designing RISC-V in Chisel
+This is my first trial project for designing RISC-V in Chisel.

 ## Description

-- RV32I
+- support RV32I only
-- Machine mode Only
+- Machine mode only
-- User-Level ISA Version 2.2
+- User-Level ISA version 2.2
-- Privileged ISA Version 1.10
+- Privileged ISA version 1.10
 - NOT support interrupts.
-- 2-stage pipelines (Fetch - Decode/Execute/Memory/Write back)
+- 1-stage pipelines (Fetch/Decode/Execute/Memory/Write back)
 - Interface Protocol - original interface which uses ready-valid mechanism.
-- Written in Chisel
+- Written in Chisel which is an open-source hardware construction language developed at UC Berkeley.
+  - To need more information, please see [Chisel web site](https://chisel.eecs.berkeley.edu/).

 ## Demo